Jalen Hurts, Alabama Beat Georgia in 2018 SEC Title Game; Tua Tagovailoa Injured

 FS1's Skip Bayless was among those who felt Murray did enough to secure the Heisman:

-As evidenced by the following tweet, courtesy of ESPN Stats & Info, Murray is arguably having an even better season than Baker Mayfield did when he won the Heisman as Oklahoma's quarterback last year:
+As ESPN Stats & Info showed, Murray may be having an even better season than Baker Mayfield did when he won the Heisman as Oklahoma's quarterback last year:

+Oklahoma's Kyler Murray has now been responsible for 50 touchdowns this season.
+That's one more than Heisman winner Baker Mayfield had in 14 games last season. https://t.co/e7TgOcHgkC

-In Saturday's win over Texas, Murray eclipsed 4,000 passing yards on the season and reached the 40-touchdown mark through the air to go with nearly 900 yards and 11 scores on the ground.
+In Saturday's win over Texas, Murray eclipsed 4,000 passing yards and reached the 40-touchdown mark through the air to go with nearly 900 yards and 11 scores on the ground.

-The biggest factors working in Tagovailoa's favor was his team's undefeated record and the notion that Alabama has faced much tougher defenses than Oklahoma.
+The biggest factors working in Tagovailoa's favor was his team's undefeated record and the notion Alabama has faced much tougher defenses than Oklahoma has.

-Tua had a chance to show he could put up big numbers against one of the nation's top defenses in Georgia, but he largely failed to do so.
+Tua had a chance to show he could put up big numbers against one of the nation's top defenses, but he largely failed to do so.
 Tagovailoa was intercepted multiple times in the same game for the first time this year:

-He also looked lost in the pocket at times, as Benjamin Allbright of Miles High Sports Radio noted:
+He also looked lost in the pocket at times:

+Tua holds the ball too damn long.
+That works in college when you have the Alabama OL protecting you vs everyone else's DL.
+That won't work in the NFL.

-Also, the optics of the game did not work in Tagovailoa's favor due to how well Fromm performed on the other side against an elite defense.
+The optics of the game did not work in Tagovailoa's favor either because of how well Fromm performed on the other side against an elite defense.

-Fromm looked sharp and poised throughout, and FS1's Colin Cowherd thought the Bulldog was the superior quarterback Saturday:
+Fromm looked sharp and poised throughout, and the Bulldog was the superior quarterback Saturday:

 An argument can still be made for Tagovailoa to win the Heisman given how well he has performed in a difficult conference, but Murray's numbers are too gaudy to ignore.

-Tagovailoa deserves some credit for sitting out the fourth quarter many times due to Alabama's dominance; however, Murray is superior in essentially every statistical category besides interceptions.
+Tagovailoa deserves some leeway since he sat out fourth quarters because of Alabama's dominance; however, Murray is superior in essentially every statistical category besides interceptions.

 The Heisman often comes down to the last thing voters saw before making their decision, and if they compare Murray and Tagovailoa based on that, then the Heisman favorite has to be Murray.